romahassan2006-glitch/Romahassan/README.md

 -  **Reading Books** – Especially tech, cybersecurity, and self-growth genres
 -  **Research on Anything** – I love diving deep into topics and learning new things
--  **Learning New Technologies** – Always exploring tools and techniques in cybersecurity
+-  **Learning New Technologies** – Always exploring tools and techniques in Digital World

 ---